singularityware/singularityware.github.io/pages/docs/install/install-linux.md

 note: The 'make install' is required to be run as root to get a properly installed Singularity implementation.
 If you do not run it as root, you will only be able to launch Singularity as root due to permission limitations.

-{% include asciicast.html source='install-singularity.js' title='Install Singularity' author='vsochat@stanford.edu' %}
+{% include asciicast.html source='install-singularity.js' uid='install-singularity' title='Install Singularity' author='vsochat@stanford.edu' %}

 ### Updating